bSchnepp/Feral/sec/README.md

 system))

 Each user needs to be specifically identified: we do not allow anonymous users.
+Never allow anonymous logins.
+Administrator, if they really want this, needs to create a guest account shared by every anonymous user.
+(You shouldn't do this.)
 **THERE IS NO ROOT USER**

 Logs should be kept on objects by default.
+Be verbose, but also consise.
+Anything that could be attributed to some security violation or breach needs to be logged.
+Do not allow deletion of logs, except by a very specific superuser, who can only delete logs.

 There must be several levels behind every specific type of
 role: levels 1 - 7, for example, with graphics permissions,